jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/formal-methods.md

 * game theory (as in economics)

-* Agent based modeling, multi agent systems, cellular automata, Boolean nets, artificial neural nets, evolutionary algorithms, genetic algorithms
+* agent based modeling, multi agent systems, cellular automata, Boolean nets, artificial neural nets, evolutionary algorithms, genetic algorithms

 ### What then about formal methods in the sense of CS?